Eight Edible Wild Plants to Forage this Spring

 Cattails, which were used by Native Americans to make shelter, rafts and baskets, often are found at the edges of lakes and rivers.
 Pioneer outdoorsman and wild foraging enthusiast Euell Gibbons called the cattail “the supermarket of the swamp” since they can also can be incorporated into a variety of different foods.
 If you like salads, use the tender shoots in spring salads with miner’s lettuce, nasturtium and other foraged items.
 If you prefer to bake, wait for the fall and collect golden pollen from the male flowers, then use it as a secret ingredient for savory olive oil cake.
 Cattail pollen also can be used as a topping for ice cream.

 Also known as Indian lettuce, this salad gift grows wild on the edge of the brushland near Jordan’s petit verdot vineyards and on the hill behind our solar panels.
-Miner’s lettuce—so named since California’s coal miners warded off scurvy with its high vitamin C content—is considered a world-class foraging find with its crunchy, mild-tasting, large leaves.
+Miner’s lettuce—so named since California’s gold miners warded off scurvy with its high vitamin C content—is considered a world-class foraging find with its crunchy, mild-tasting, large leaves.
 This delicious, edible wild plant will jazz up any green salad, including this fava bean and tree blossom salad.

 Armed with two legs, good weather and some foraging spirit, you can make a complete meal out of foraged foods.
 This adventure doesn’t have to be intimidating: Here’s a Beginner’s Guide to Foraging.